 Here are a few related articles you should read, too:

-How you can rank higher on Pinterest – 10 easy blog traffic hacks
+- Summing it up: How to rank higher on Pinterest to grow blog traffic faster

 10 tips to rank higher on Pinterest with your blog